lemaetech/wtr/tests/usage_guide.md

 Uri path can contain argument captures.
 They specify the data type of the decoding operation.
 The specification starts with `:` followed by the capture name.

-The path below captures an decoded value of OCaml type `int` after matching literal `home`.
+The path below captures a decoded value of OCaml type `int` after matching literal `home`.

 ```ocaml
 # let r = {%otr| /home/:int |};;